 Roomside view - J-models feature concealed power cord storage, this eliminates excessive cord exposure when receptacle is located close to unit.

 A finished opening of 26 1/8" x 15 3/4", clear of intrusions, is required.
 Keep clearance of 4" from side walls.
 Brick veneer or frame walls should have wood studding surrounding case to provide firm anchoring with screws.
 Case can be fastened directly to brick or block walls with screws sunk in lead expansion shields.
 NOTE: units should be caulked on all four sides of case to the building exterior to assure building integrity.

 This air conditioner has an Energy Efficiency Rating of 12.5 and has an estimated yearly operating cost of $146.39.

 Your operating costs will depend on your utility rates and use.
 The estimated yearly operating cost is based on the 2011 national average cost of $.1109 cents per kWh for electricity and an estimated number of operating hours of 750 hours.

 For more information, visit www.ftc.gov/appliances.

-Should you experience an issue during the installation or the initial startup of the unit please do not contact the manufacturer.
-You should have the technician that installed the units contact either AJ Madison or the manufacturer.
-We cannot accept any service or warranty calls from anybody but a licensed HVAC technician.
-We have full technical support team available to help you throughout the installation process.
+Should you experience an issue during the installation or the initial startup of a unit please do not contact the manufacturer.
+You should have the technician that installed your system contact either AJ Madison or the manufacturer.
+We cannot accept any service or warranty calls from anyone but a licensed HVAC technician.
+We have a full technical support team available to help you throughout the installation process.